2020 Stanley Cup playoffs: (6) Carolina Hurricanes vs. (11) New York Rangers

 Carolina finished sixth in the Eastern Conference with 81 points in 68 games for a points percentage of .596.
 New York gained 79 points in 70 games for a points percentage of .564 to finish eleventh in the Eastern Conference.
 This was the first playoff meeting between these two teams.
 New York won all four games in this year's regular season series.

 The Hurricanes defeated the Rangers in a three-game sweep.
 In game one, Sebastian Aho and Jaccob Slavin both recorded a goal and an assist in the Hurricanes 3–2 victory.
 Andrei Svechnikov scored the Hurricanes' first playoff hat trick during game two in a 4–1 victory, giving Carolina the chance to clinch in game three.
-Aho provided two goals and an assist in game three giving Carolina a 4–1 victory and advancing the team to the First Round of the playoffs.
+Aho provided two goals and an assist in game three giving Carolina a 4–1 victory and advancing the team to the first round of the playoffs.

 (7) New York Islanders vs. (10) Florida Panthers

 New York finished seventh in the Eastern Conference with 80 points in 68 games for a points percentage of .588.
 Florida gained 78 points in 69 games for a points percentage of .565 to finish tenth in the Eastern Conference.
 This was the second playoff meeting between these two teams.
 Their only previous meeting was in the 2016 Eastern Conference first round, which New York won in six games.
 New York won all three games in this year's regular season series.

 The Islanders defeated the Panthers in four games.
-In game one, a 27-save performance by New York goalie Semyon Varlamov gave the Islanders a 2–1 victory.
+In game one, a 27-save performance by New York goaltender Semyon Varlamov gave the Islanders a 2–1 victory.
 Game two had Jordan Eberle score two goals for the Islanders, leading the team to a 4–2 victory.
 The Panthers, in danger of elimination in game three, scored two power-play goals en route to a 3–2 victory to force a fourth game.
-In the fourth game, Anthony Beauvillier scored twice for New York to send the Islanders to the First Round of the playoffs in a 5–1 victory.
+In the fourth game, Anthony Beauvillier scored twice for New York to send the Islanders to the first round of the playoffs in a 5–1 victory.